The racing season in India comes to an end in January/February.

 Dabble in triathlons by participating in a short sprint triathlon race.

-Allow yourself to gain weight
+Allow yourself to gain some weight

 If you are a dedicated and focused athlete, then you probably kept a close watch on your diet and weight, trying to get your weight down to racing weight.